Instabug/Instabug-React-Native/README.md

                             .build();
 ```

+2. If you are on React Native < 0.60, unlink instabug using `react-native unlink instabug-reactnative` then link again using `react-native link instabug-reactnative`.

-2. Then initialize it in the `constructor` or `componentWillMount`.
+3. Then initialize it in the `constructor` or `componentWillMount`.
 This line will let the Instabug SDK work with the default behavior.
 The SDK will be invoked when the device is shaken.
 You can customize this behavior through the APIs.

 ```javascript
 Instabug.start('APP_TOKEN', [Instabug.invocationEvent.shake]);